inbravo/travel/june-2019/README.md

 ## **Passes**
 * Manali-Leh route has 5 passes
-    * Rohtang La (at 13,050ft): between the stretch of Marhi and Sissu
+    * Rohtang La (@13,050ft): between the stretch of Marhi and Sissu
-    * Baralacha La (at 16,040ft): in Zanskar range, connecting Lahaul district in HP to Ladakh in J&K
+    * Baralacha La (@16,040ft): in Zanskar range, connecting Lahaul district in HP to Ladakh in J&K
-    * Nakee La (15,647ft): located between Sarchu and Pang.
+    * Nakee La (@15,647ft): located between Sarchu and Pang.
 The ascent to the pass is called 21 'Gata loops'
-    * Lungalacha La (at 16,600ft): located some 54 km from Sarchu and 24 km from Pang
+    * Lungalacha La (@16,600ft): located some 54 km from Sarchu and 24 km from Pang
-    * Tanglang La (at 17,480ft): after crossing 'More plains'.
+    * Tanglang La (@17,480ft): after crossing 'More plains'.
 Start descending from here
-* Leh-Nubra route has Khardungla pass (at 17,582ft): highest moterable pass
+* Leh-Nubra route has Khardungla pass (@17,582ft): highest moterable pass
-* Pangong-Leh route has Changla pass (at 17,590ft): second highest moterable pass
+* Pangong-Leh route has Changla pass (@17,590ft): second highest moterable pass

 ## Checks
 * [**List of carry items**](carry-list.md) & [**List of motorcycle checks**](check-list.md) for a rider